Install xrdp on CentOS 7 / RHEL 7

 # chcon --type=bin_t /usr/sbin/xrdp # chcon --type=bin_t /usr/sbin/xrdp-sesman

-Now take rdp from any windows machine using Remote Desktop Connection, enter ip address of Linux server in computer field and click on connect.
+Now take RDP from any windows machine using Remote Desktop Connection, enter the ip address of Linux server in the computer field and click on connect.

-You would be asked to enter the user name and password, you can either use root or any user that you have it on system.
+You would be asked to enter the user name and password.
+You can either use root or any user that you have it on the system.
 Make sure you use module “sesman-Xvnc”.

 If you click ok, you will see the processing.
 In less than a half min, you will get a desktop.